misrab/docs/Dai.md

 **Dai:** The cryptocurrency with price stability that is the asset of exchange in the Dai Credit System.
 It is a standard Ethereum token adhering to the ERC20 standard.

-**Buy&Burn:** The continuously occuring auction that buys and removes MKR from circulation using collected fees (interest from CDPs) as well proceeds from collateral auctions.
+**Buy&Burn:** The continuously occurring auction that buys and removes MKR from circulation using collected fees (interest from CDPs) as well proceeds from collateral auctions.

-**Debt Auction:** The reverse-auction seeling MKR for dai to cover Emergency Debt when a CDP becomes undercollateralized.
+**Debt Auction:** The reverse-auction seeking MKR for Dai to cover Emergency Debt when a CDP becomes undercollateralized.

 **Collateral Auction:** An auction designed to prioritize covering debt owed by a CDP, then to give the owner the best price possible for their collateral refund.